 Dewey also refers to Sewell’s article, noting that although it appears to have been written as a critique of the ELF thesis, many of the points that Sewell raises are, in fact, supportive of it.
 For instance, Sewell’s conceptualisation of language as dynamical and emergent is consistent with the claims made by ELF research, and his claims that Cogo subscribes to an essentialist view of language are described as the product of selective quotation.
 He also argues that, despite Sewell’s claims to the contrary, EFL interactions are clearly different from ENL, although poorly understood to date.

 In lieu of a conclusion

-By listing a small number of different perspectives on ELF, it was not my intention to exhaust the debate on what ELF is, and what it’s role on pedagogy should be.
-I don’t even think it would be possible to answer such questions even with a more comprehensive review of the literature to date: The former question, I dare say, will have to wait until more empirical work is done and the relative merits of different perspective has been demonstrated.
+By listing a small number of different perspectives on ELF, it was not my intention to exhaust the debate on what ELF is, and what its pedagogical role should be.
+I don’t even think it would be possible to answer such questions even with a more comprehensive review of the expanding literature.
+The former question, I dare say, will have to wait until more empirical work is done and the relative merits of different perspectives has been demonstrated.
 In this sense, I find it hard to agree with Cogo’s insistence that ELF is ontologically unambiguous.
-As to the latter question, I have always felt that any response would have to be responsive to local needs, and that top-down impositions of any new perspective, however well-intentioned, is politically questionable.
+As to the latter question, I have always felt that any response would have to be responsive to local needs, and that the top-down imposition of any new perspective, however well-intentioned, is politically questionable.

-Rather, it is my hope this debate may prompt readers to reflect on two related issues at which I hinted in the introduction of this post: Firstly, one may find it useful to explore to what extent the differences between the ENL and ELF paradigms are linguistic, pedagogical or political.
+In writing these paragraphs, it has been my hope that this debate may prompt readers to reflect on two related issues, at which I hinted in the introduction of this post.
+Firstly, one may find it useful to explore to what extent the differences between the ENL and ELF paradigms are linguistic, pedagogical or political.
 Building on to that, readers might want to problematise how the descriptive warrant of linguistics (“this is how people speak”) relates to deontic claims (“here’s how/what you should teach”).